lorainelab/integrated-genome-browser/README.md

 # Developing IGB Apps

 IGB runs in an OSGi container, which supports adding and removing pluggable Apps while IGB is running.
-For a tutorial on OSGi written by IGB Developers, see:
+For OSGi tutorials written by IGB Developers, see:

 * Stackleader.com [blog posts on OSGI](https://blog.stackleader.com/tags/osgi/)